Skip to content

 What does this all mean?

-The short answer is: Expect Home Prices to continue to increase between 2% to 5%.
-If mortgage interest rates go down to the 5%’s, Home Prices could go up alot!
+The short answer is: Expect Home Prices to continue to increase between 5% to 7%.
+If mortgage interest rates go down to the 5%’s (probably not till very late 2025 or 2026), Home Prices could go up alot, like over 20% which we saw in 2021 vs 2020!
 When will home prices go down?
 Maybe in late 2026 if we get a big increase in housing supply.
-There’s a cool short article below about how President Trump’s policies and campaign statements could affect the Housing Market.
+There’s a cool short article below about the changes taking place in Reno/Sparks and how they could affect our Reno/Sparks Real Estate Market.

 Why are Reno/Sparks Median Sold Prices going up?

-In spite of a pretty robust 30-year mortgage interest rate (7.00%), we’re still seeing Reno/Sparks buyers come to the closing table.
-Closed sales (Demand) were up 22.4% over October 2023 (YoY).
-Another interesting statistic is New Listings were also up 26.2% YoY as well as Active Inventory (Supply) was up 13.7% YoY.
+In spite of a pretty robust 30-year mortgage interest rate (6.375%), we’re still seeing Reno/Sparks buyers come to the closing table.
+Closed sales (Demand) was up 11.1% (611 transactions 2025 YTD compared to 550 transactions in 2024 YTD).
+Another interesting statistic is New Listings were also up 21.4% YTD 2025 vs YTD 2024.
 These statistics indicate that the Reno/Sparks housing market and economics continue to be strong.

-- Lyten also announced plans to build the first lithium-sulfur battery gigafactory (A $1 Billion Plant) in North Reno.
+• Lyten also announced plans to build the first lithium-sulfur battery gigafactory (A $1 Billion Plant) in North Reno.
+They’ve confirmed that they have secured Letters of Intent (LOI’s) to fund $650 million.
 If it goes into full operation in 2027 it will add over 1000+ new jobs to Reno.
 There’s still many more steps to take place before they can break ground.
 I’ll keep you posted as more information becomes available.

 What’s going to happen going forward?